DSACMS/repo-scaffolder/tier3/checklist.md

 3. A code.json file will be generated with your responses.

-Please keep this file up-to-date as you continue development in this repository.
-The OSPO is currently developing workflows to help assist with this work.
+As you continue development in this repository, it is important to keep this file up-to-date. [automated-codejson-generator](https://github.com/DSACMS/automated-codejson-generator) can assist with updating this file.

 #### Results